charlesdong1991/charlesdong1991.github.io/_posts/2018-02-22-basic-SQL-analysis-on-kaggle-openAQ.md

-This is a global air pollution measurement dataset on Google Cloud platform, and the purpose is to use SQL to do gain some insight on this data (https://www.kaggle.com/open-aq/openaq/data).
+This OpenAQ is a global air pollution measurement dataset on Google Cloud platform, and the purpose is to use SQL to do gain some insight on this data (https://www.kaggle.com/open-aq/openaq/data).
 Therefore, I wrote down some basic SQL codes to illustrate this dataset.

 First, will import google cloud bigquery:
 ```python